PathologyDataScience/MuTILs_Panoptic/README.md

 MuTILs has been developed as a part of cTME (Computational pipelines for analysis of Tumor MicroEnvironment) project for which there is a publicly available Docker image.
 For convenience, follow the steps below to set up the environment and make an inference with MuTILs.

-Clone this repository then pull and start the container on your GPU server.
+Clone this repository then pull the container on your GPU server.

 1. `git clone https://github.com/szolgyen/MuTILs_Panoptic`
 2. `cd MuTILs_Panoptic`